-Our launch viewing guide should be complete sometime this month (hopefully before launch).
-But in the meantime, check out these great launch viewing guides:
+Our launch viewing guide should be complete soon but in the meantime, check out these great launch viewing guides:

 Our recommendations for this launch:

-LC-39 Observation Gantry is the closest you can possibly get to the launch at only 2.3 miles from the SLC-41.
+LC-39 Observation Gantry is the closest you can possibly get to the launch at only 3.4 miles from the SLC-40.
 Tickets are $49 and can be purchased from the Kennedy Space Center Visitor Complex website.

-Max Brewer Bridge is another decent choice for launch viewing.
-Located about 13 miles from the pad, you can get some decent views of the launch by going up to the top of the bridge.
+Max Brewer Bridge is a decent choice for launch viewing.
+Located about 14 miles from the pad, you can get some decent views of the launch by going up to the top of the bridge.

-Space View Park is about 14 miles from SLC-41 and is a popular viewing location for it’s clear line of sight to the pad and volunteers broadcasting the live launch countdown.
+Space View Park is about 18 miles from SLC-40 and is a popular viewing location for its relatively clear view of the pad and volunteers broadcasting the live launch countdown.